javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 ## Getters/setters, other shorthands

-Just like literal objects, classes may include getters/setters, generators, computed properties etc.
+Just like literal objects, classes may include getters/setters, generators, computed properties etc. (generators will be discussed in a later chapter).

 Here's an example for `user.name` implemented using `get/set`: